 How To Keep Fermented Hot Sauce From Separating

-And, in fact, there is a solution to the problem of separated fermented hot sauce.
-It is a binding agent called Xanthan gum, when vigorously blended into the hot sauce it will prevent the ingredients from separating and create a stable sauce.
+There is a solution to the problem of separated fermented hot sauce.
+It is a binding agent called Xanthan gum; vigorously blended into the hot sauce will prevent the ingredients from separating and create a stable sauce.

-Brightly colored and full of explosive flavor, hot sauce adds heat and richness to a variety of dishes and is beloved around the world.
-Traditional (and highly popular) hot sauces like Tabasco and Sriracha are made using a fermentation process.
+Brightly colored and full of explosive flavor, the hot sauce adds heat and richness to various dishes and is beloved worldwide.
+Traditional (and highly popular) hot sauces like Tabasco and Sriracha are made using fermentation.

-In the late summer or early fall, just as the leaves begin to change, produce stands, and farmer’s markets are full to the brim with fresh ripe chilies just begging to be combined with salt and left to ferment in mason jars.
-Healthy bacteria grow and add flavor and health benefits to this spicy condiment, and the cute bottles of sauce make great gifts.
+In the late summer or early fall, just as the leaves begin to change, produce stands and farmer’s markets are full of fresh ripe chilies begging to be combined with salt and left to ferment in mason jars.
+Healthy bacteria grow and add flavor and health benefits to this spicy condiment, and the cute sauce bottles make great gifts.

-These little jars of powerful spice have sort of a cult following with anyone that enjoys international foods.
+These little jars of powerful spice have a cult following with anyone who enjoys international foods.
 It’s always been a popular recipe to make at home as well.

-While it’s easy to make a fermented hot sauce; the main ingredients are chilies, salt, and plenty of time, there is a common challenge you might face when storing the yummy concoction.
+While making a fermented hot sauce is easy, the main ingredients are chilies, salt, and plenty of time; you might face a common challenge when storing the yummy concoction.